Working remotely has become the new normal because of the COVID-19 pandemic.

 By creating task lists, your employees can plan their flexible schedule around their personal lives – making it easier to manage tasks.

 They can create a daily and monthly schedule on Google Calendar to accommodate all their work.
-You can also give them a project timeline schedule to plan their day, week, and month accordingly.
+For projects, you can use a project timeline template and give them a schedule so that they can plan their day, week, and month accordingly.

 5. Discuss Compensation and Benefits